 State exchanges can be thought of as state-run marketplaces for insurance plans.
-In an online community, plans are compared based on pricing, coverage, quality, etc. Under a state exchange, enrollees are pooled together, similar to an employer group in the traditional insurance model.
+Under an exchange, enrollees are pooled together, similar to an employer group in the traditional insurance model.
 Because of these large pools of enrollees, the insurers can spread risk and administrative costs and therefore can offer plans at a lower rate to individuals.

-Insurance companies that choose to sell their products through an exchange will be required to comply with consumer protections in the Affordable Care Act, such as offering insurance to every qualified applicant.
+Insurance companies that choose to sell their products through an exchange will be required to comply with consumer protections in the ACA, such as offering insurance to every qualified applicant.
 Exchanges will contract with the insurance companies, who will in turn make their products available for purchase.
-Exchanges will direct people to appropriate Qualified Health Plan products that fit their financial requirements or will direct them to the Medicaid product for which they may be eligible.
 To make exchange coverage more affordable, certain individuals will receive premium assistance in the form of federal tax credits.
 In addition, some recipients may also receive subsidies toward cost-sharing expenses.

 Functions of State Exchanges